Coldcard/coldcard-paper-wallet-templator/README.md

 # Design Tips

 - you must include whitespace around the QR code: more the better, and should be fully 'quiet'
-- QR will have background white / black pixels ... so do not place over gradient
+- QR will have background white with black pixels ... so do not place over gradient

 # TODO

 This project isn't done yet!
-- make it easier to add new templates
+- [ ] make it easier to add new templates; pull meta data out of build into files
-- build a gallery of useful examples
+- [ ] build a gallery of useful examples
-- make many seasonal templates, starting with American Thanksgiving and Christmas.
+- [ ] make many seasonal templates, starting with Nov/Dec days

 # References